CCTLD Briefing document: 19 February 2001

 Such an organization would be in the position to be able to accept millions of dollars in cash and in-kind grants for economic development, and channel those funds into specific, Internet related projects in the ccTLD member states.

-Naturally, this organization would have NGO status.
+organization would have NGO status.
 It would most definitely be a SO to ICANN.

 Financial support issues would be decoupled from ICANN, as would the need for the ccTLD members to rely on ICANN for outreach in political education.
 Those wealthy countries and multi-national corporations that are interested and willing to help could contribute voluntarily, both cash and human resources to this work.
 In many cases these same multi-national companies gain economic benefit by increased Internet activity in the developing countries.
 Infrastructure development, equipment sales, leasing of bandwidth capacity and telecommunications transport are measured in the billions of dollars.
 An informal poll of senior management personnel in several of these companies shows a very positive response to this sort of funding request.